-Carole J. Garrison never followed a simple career path.
-After college and a stint as a suburban house wife and mother in Miami Florida, she joined the Atlanta Bureau of Police Services in the early 1970s as one of a handful of women police officers, but shifted to education after receiving her MPA from Georgia State University’s evening master’s program.
+Carole never followed a simple career path.
+After college and a stint as a suburban house wife and mother in Miami Florida, she relocated to Georgia with her two young daughters, Debra and Samantha.
+There she joined the Atlanta Bureau of Police Services in the early 1970s as one of a handful of women police officers, but shifted to education after receiving her MPA from Georgia State University’s evening master’s program.
 During her career as an educator, she did research that highlighted the roles women play in police work, helped launch The University of Akron’s Women’s Studies Program, improved services to women in the city – and went off to Cambodia to help supervise that country’s first democratic election.

 After earning a Ph.D. at Ohio State University, Carole taught Corrections, Criminal Justice and Public Administration at Kean College in New Jersey, hung out with the lifers who started the first Scared Straight program at Rahway State Prison, and did research on Juvenile Crime and Substance abuse.
 She came to Akron in 1981 to teach at the university’s Department of Criminal Justice.
 Her research was practical and usable – she studied drug/crime nexus among adolescents, community attitudes toward police women and the employment of female police officers in Ohio.
 As a result, she was one of only thirty criminal justice professionals asked to serve on the review committee of Ohio’s proposed police certification curriculum.